TritonDataCenter/linux-live/docs/4-zfs.md

 # zfs create -o canmount=noauto -o mountpoint=/ triton/system
 ```

-Now, datasets under that dataset automaticlaly get the right mountpoint.
+Now, datasets under that dataset automatically get the right mountpoint.
 For
-example, this will creaete the file system that gets mounted at `/opt`.
+example, this will create the file system that gets mounted at `/opt`.

 ```
 # zfs create triton/system/opt